 Shallow Mount Subwoofer Buyer’s Guide

-Whether you opt for one of the subs that we’ve covered above, or if you’re planning on checking out any of the countless shallow mount subs we haven’t discussed, there’s a few things you’ll need to know before you head to your local car audio store.
+Whether you opt for one of the best shallow mount subs that we’ve covered above (like the Rockford Fosgate one we featured), or if you’re planning on checking out any of the countless shallow mount subs we haven’t discussed, there’s a few things you’ll need to know before you head to your local car audio store.

 What is a Shallow Mount Subwoofer?